AI & Agents

 What it does:

-Ask the agent to generate three variations of the same activity: one for students who need extra support, one for on-level students, and one extension for advanced learners.
+Pro Tip: Ask the agent to generate three variations of the same activity alongside its research: one for students who need extra support, one for on-level students, and one extension for advanced learners.
 This makes differentiation instant.

 Capabilities:

-1. Step multiple: Upload the rubric as a reference file.
+1. Upload the rubric as a reference file in your Fast.io workspace.

-2. Step multiple: Point the agent to a folder of student submissions.
+2. Point the agent to a folder of student submissions using the Filesystem Management skill.

-3. Step multiple: Command: "Review these essays against the rubric.
+3. Command: "Review these essays against the rubric.
 Create a feedback file for each student highlighting strengths and one area for growth."

 Managing hundreds of student submissions, handouts, and resource files requires a reliable system.
-The Fast.io skill for OpenClaw (clawhub install dbalve/fast-io) turns your agent into a file manager that keeps your digital classroom organized.
+The Fast.io skill (clawhub install dbalve/fast-io) turns your agent into a persistent classroom file manager with 19 MCP tools covering file upload, semantic search, AI-powered RAG chat, secure sharing, and workflow task tracking.

 Key Features:

-• Natural Language Management: Tell your agent, "Archive all Grade multiple assignments from last semester" or "Create a shared folder for the Science Fair."
+• Natural Language Management: Tell your agent, "Archive all Grade 10 assignments from last semester" or "Create a shared folder for the Science Fair."

 • Intelligence Mode: Fast.io automatically indexes every uploaded document, PDF, and video.
-You can then ask your agent questions like, "Which student papers mentioned 'photosynthesis'?" and get cited answers instantly.
+You can then ask your agent, "Which student papers mentioned 'photosynthesis'?" and get cited answers instantly.

 This integration gives your agent persistent memory.
-Lesson plans, student records, and research materials are kept safe in the cloud but remain easy to get for future tasks.
+Lesson plans, student records, and research materials are kept safe in the cloud but remain easy to retrieve for future tasks.

 1. Install: Run clawhub install dbalve/fast-io in your OpenClaw terminal.